Now that we’re spending more time indoors due to shelter-in-place, it is important that the air you and your family breathe is healthy and clean.

 Control Your Home’s Humidity

-Keep your home’s humidity between 40-60% minimum because viruses are least viable in this range.
-Several factors can improve your home’s humidity levels: insulation, humidifiers, and plugging leaking windows and doors.
-A skilled HVAC technician will conduct a thorough inspection and can recommend the best options to control humidity in your home so it remains within the recommended range for optimum health.
+Keep your home’s humidity between 40-60% because viruses are least viable in this range.
+Several factors can improve your home’s humidity: installing insulation, installing a humidifier, and plugging leaking windows and doors.
+A skilled HVAC technician will conduct a thorough inspection and can recommend the best options to control humidity in your home so it remains within the recommended range.

 Schedule an HVAC Assessment

-A skilled HVAC technician will make sure to inspect your equipment for leaks and damage.
-He will do a thorough inspection of your ductwork for proper alignment and to ensure that it is fully sealed.
-A leaking ductwork forces your HVAC system to overwork which can lead to higher energy bills.
+A skilled HVAC technician will inspect your furnace and A/C systems for leaks and damage, checking your ductwork for proper alignment and ensuring it is fully sealed.
+Leaking ductwork forces your air conditioner and furnace to overwork, leading to higher energy bills.
 A well-maintained HVAC ductwork system traps indoor allergens in the air filters.
 They play a critical role in trapping allergens by trapping particles and preventing them from circulating through your home.

 RC Mechanical Can Help

-RC Mechanical, Redwood City’s best HVAC contractor, is a trusted local company that will quickly diagnose and resolve your indoor air quality issues.
-Whether you need help selecting the right air conditioner, installing a furnace, or conducting a home energy audit, you can count on RC Mechanical for superior and cost-effective service.
+RC Mechanical, Redwood City’s best HVAC contractor, is a trusted local company that will quickly diagnose and resolve your air conditiong, heating, and indoor air quality issues.
+Whether you need help selecting and installing the right air conditioner, replacing a furnace, or conducting a home energy audit, you can count on RC Mechanical for superior and cost-effective HVAC service.
 RC Mechanical is a local veteran-owned business and has provided expert furnace and air conditioning repair and installation to the Bay Area with integrity for over 20 years.
 Homeowners in Redwood City and throughout the Bay Area count on us for all their heating and air conditioning needs.
 Call us today at (650) 575-3915 and we will respond within 24 hours.